illsk1lls/ZipRipper/README.md

 2.)
 Wait for password..<br>

+When a password is found an alert window will display and the password(s) will be<br>
+saved to the users desktop as: ZipRipper-Passwords.txt

 Current version provides support for hardware acceleration via OpenCL for:<br>
 nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards.<br>